Skip to Main Content

 How does Turo car insurance work for hosts?

-Turo hosts can choose from five Turo car insurance plans, all of which come with $750,000 in third-party liability coverage provided by Travelers.
+Turo hosts can choose from five Turo car insurance plans, all of which come with $750,000 in third-party liability coverage provided by Travelers Excess and Surplus Lines Company, which has an A++ (Superior) financial strength rating from AM Best.
 In addition, drivers can access 24/7 roadside assistance.
-Since Turo car insurance is created explicitly for the Turo car-sharing app, third-party customer service and financial strength ratings are not available.
+Since Turo car insurance is created explicitly for the Turo car-sharing app, third-party customer service ratings are not available.

 The cost for each Turo plan is covered by a portion of the money Turo's rental drivers pay to rent the host's car.
-The deductible that the host pays is tied to the percentage of the trip cost the host retains as profit.
+The deductible that the host pays in the event of a claim is tied to the percentage of the trip cost the host retains as profit.
 The greater the percentage, the higher the deductible the host will pay.

-Here are the Turo car protection plans for hosts available:
+Available Turo car protection plans for hosts include:

-• 60 Plan: This is Turo’s most inclusive car insurance plan.
-With the 60 Plan, hosts earn 60 percent of the trip price and there is no deductible for claims.
+• 60 Plan: This is Turo’s most inclusive and most expensive car insurance.
+Hosts earn 60 percent of the trip price and there is no deductible for claims.
 The plan fully reimburses the host for any exterior wear and tear, and includes either loss of hosting income for the time it takes to complete repairs or $50 per day for replacement vehicle reimbursement.

 • 75 Plan: Hosts who choose the 75 Plan get 75 percent of the trip price.
 In this case, hosts assume a $250 deductible for physical damage, but the plan does not cover exterior wear and tear.
 Hosts can get $30 per day for a replacement vehicle if their car is damaged and needs repairs.
 The 75 Plan does not include any income loss coverage.